Chapter 10: None Might Buy or Sell

 The Vatican Position

-Pope Francis's encyclical Laudato Si' (2015) links Sunday observance to ecological and social concerns:
+Pope Francis links Sunday observance to ecological and social concerns:

 — Pope Francis, Laudato Si', ¶237